Date: 28 November 2017. Paralyzed by

 Planning (includes sundries list)

-times, I've run on at the fingers.
+times, I have run on at the fingers.
 You might want to pour yourself a

 cup of hot chocolate and gather a few cookies too.
 I wrote rather a

 lot.
-I've missed y'all, and below details some of what all has been
+I have missed y'all, and below details some of what all has been

 occurring in my world.